Skip to main content

 import Auth from "@adaptivestone/framework/services/http/middleware/Auth.js";

-Allow to pass only if the user provided.
-Please use any middleware that provide user instance before (like GetUserByToken)
+Allows passing only if the user is provided.
+Please use any middleware that provides a user instance beforehand (like GetUserByToken).

 Parameters